 The City of Kingston has posted a new update on the creation of a multi-use pathway on Bath Road, which will connect two existing sections of the Waterfront Trail.

 In recent revisions on the Bath Road Bikeway project page, the City reported work is going ahead but that its schedule has been affected by the high water conditions at the road’s edge.
 It also confirms councillors approved an amended design on May 2nd for the project – previously discussed at a City Hall Open House in March – that eliminates the cycling lane / pathway on the north side of Bath Road.

 This will result in Bath Road, between Collins Bay Road and Coverdale Drive, continuing to have two primary vehicle lanes westbound but only one east bound lane.

 Also related to this stretch of Bath Road, an earlier version of the project page stated Council had endorsed a staff recommendation to amend the parking bylaw and allow parking in a new location on the south side of Bath Road immediately west of Riley’s Garden Centre (map).
-The City states this will accommodate overflow customer parking and delivery vehicles between the traffic lane and multi-use pathway.

 Article continues after ad